Mattlk13/docs.review.ninja/notifications/index.md

   * Pull Requests
   * Ninja stars

-You can also enter specific branches that you want to "watch".
-You will receive email notifications about the branch whenever there is an action related to it.
+You can also specify branches that you wish to "watch".
+If specified, you will only receive email notifications for your watched branches.

 > **ProTip** You can use a wildcards to specify watched branches, e.g. "feature/\*"